Sliding Window Algorithm Code Template

 to shrink the window when the window size is greater thant.length()

 .
-This is because, for a permutation, the lengths should obviously be the same.When
+Since we are looking for a permutation, the lengths must be the same.When you find

 valid == need.size()

-, it means the window contains a valid permutation, so we immediately returntrue
+, it means the window is a valid permutation, so returntrue

-The handling of expanding and shrinking the window is exactly the same as in the minimum window substring problem.
+How to move the window is the same as the minimum window substring problem.

-This is LeetCode problem #438, "Find All Anagrams in a String," with a medium difficulty level:
+This is LeetCode Problem 438 "Find All Anagrams in a String", medium level:

 Given two strings s